 The best place to absorb the town’s colorful history is most definitely Whitby Abbey, located high up on the east side.

 Whitby harbour faces due north and is one of the few places in the country where watching the sunrise and sunset over the sea is possible on the same day.
-If you’re up for a more convoluted loop , you could certainly start and end your journey here; long northern summer days certainly make it possible.
+If you’re up for a more convoluted loop , you could certainly start and end your journey here; particularly if travelling in the summer when longer days certainly make it possible.

 On your way out or back, look out for dinosaur ‘fossils’ carved into the concrete by local stonemason Darren Yeadon, and, if time allows, take a walk up the spiral staircase of the West Pier Lighthouse.